 - Greater Horizons reviews requests and sends approved matching gifts to charities.

-If you haven’t explored the benefits of creating a corporate charitable investment program, now is the time to do so.
+If you haven’t explored the benefits of creating a corporate charitable giving program, now is the time to do so.
 Today’s transformative workforce has demonstrated the preference for employers who show a commitment to philanthropic efforts.
 Hear how companies like yours are establishing matching gift programs to expand their corporate philanthropic efforts.